Plantenna/Stomata-microscope/README.md

 Design principle

-The microscope is designed to image stomata non-inbasively in the growth environment, therefore the following demands had to be met by the microscope:
+The microscope is designed to image stomata non-invasively in the growth environment, therefore the following demands had to be met by the microscope:
-                  low light intensity for imaging light (to least affect the stomatal behaviour), high resolution (to resolve minimal apertures),
+                  low light intensity for imaging light (to least affect the stomatal behaviour),

+                  high resolution (to resolve minimal apertures),

-                  long working distance (to keep the leaf in its natural surrounding as much as possible), A clamp that keeps the leaf in position but doesnt affect its physiology control over stimulus light to affect the stomatal behavior Autofocus, to follow the movement of the leaf surface over time on the z-axis when the leaf turgor changes, A speed of imaging that could resolve the surface of the leaf within a minute or less
+                  long working distance (to keep the leaf in its natural surrounding as much as possible),

+                  A clamp that keeps the leaf in position but doesnt affect its physiology

+                  control over stimulus light to affect the stomatal behavior

+                  Autofocus, to follow the movement of the leaf surface over time on the z-axis when the leaf turgor changes,

+                  A speed of imaging that could resolve the surface of the leaf within a minute or less

 To meet this demands we used the following approach: